Ranuldeepanayake/sep/README.md

 # sep
-M.Sc group projject for IT5030 Software Engineering Practices
+M.Sc group project for IT5030 Software Engineering Practices